Updated: Aug 3, 2022

-What is Parquet flooring ?
-Well Parquet flooring is called Parquetry, as a word, is derived from the French 'parqueterie'.
+Let's go back in time, where the first parquet floors created a sensation.
+Parquet flooring is called Parquetry, as a word, is derived from the French 'parqueterie'.

-You may have heard people talk about Parquet Flooring, however you might not know exactly what they are talking about.
 The laying of parquet flooring, an art which goes back some centuries and which was first used in France in 1684 in the Palace of Versailles. parquet flooring was prevalent when concrete and other hard floors were the norm.
 It was created by cutting small blocks of wood, usually of various colors and wood types, and then glueing them to a concrete floor in various geometric shapes to create a decorative pattern.
 The most popular design being the herringbone, which is still used commonly today.

 Parquet floors are actually making a comeback.
 But as with any trend that makes a comeback, it comes back bigger & better and parquet floors are no exceptions.
 These new styled parquet floors come with a high price tag.
 The prices range in the same price range as hardwood flooring.
 Installation can be higher due to the extra labor that comes with installing this flooring. whereas the more intricate patterns need to be installed by highly skilled tradesmen that are experienced in this type of flooring.
 Typically you will see these flooring in the higher priced homes, but they definitely add value to the home in addition to making a powerful design statement.